lucky-wolf/DW2-XL/README.md

   - Hot & Dry worlds are a smaller
   - Wet & Cold worlds are larger
 - Added Plasma Blaster [L] for Boskara racial special to utilize their early [L] mounts
+- Scaled down all weapons and shields by -20% to increase hull strength relatively
+- Increased reactive rating on armor and left armor strength alone giving armor an overall boost

 ### v1.18.12
 - Scaled research initiation resource costs according to scarcity of resource